georgetown-cset/private_investment_in_ai/README.md

 `pip install -r requirements.txt`

 3.)
-Run the script:
+Run the script: `python investment_calculation_replication.py`
-`python investment_calculation_replication.py`

-# Description of Steps in the CSET Internal Calculation:
+# Description of Steps for the CSET Internal Calculation:

-4.) export GOOGLE_APPLICATION_CREDENTIALS=<path to your credentials> - a service account json.
-You should have at least BQ reader permissions.
-Make sure this file is included as an enviromental variable.
+4.)
+Update the GOOGLE_APPLICATION_CREDENTIALS environment variable: `export GOOGLE_APPLICATION_CREDENTIALS=<path to your service account json>` You should have at least BQ reader permissions.

 5.)
-Run main script:
-`python investment_calculation.py --update_analysis_data`
+Run main script: `python investment_calculation.py --update_analysis_data`

 The script will do the following: